 Tarot Tower Card Meaning in Mythology

-Regarding the Tower card...do you know about the myth of Daedalus and the minotaur?
-I'm reminded of this myth when the Tower card comes calling.
+Regarding the Tarot Tower card meaning in mythology, I like to think of the ancient myth of Daedalus.
+You know…the one with the Minotaur!
+I’m reminded of this myth when the Tower card comes calling.

 King Minos commissioned Daedalus (who was sort of a DaVinci-genius-dude) to create a magnificently ornate labyrinth to contain his “pet beast”, the minotaur.
 Daedalus did so, and the result was a confounding complex of mazes built in a looming tower.
 This tower was so puzzling, that it was impossible for the minotaur to escape – precisely what the King wanted.